Safe Deposit Boxes

 - Put your name on each item in the box

-- Make a list and photographs of the box’s contents to keep in a safe place at home
+- Make a list and take photographs of the box’s contents to keep in a safe place at home